 Rick Bayless is the brand’s celebrity chef.
-He’s helped to promote the consumption, appreciation and preparation of Mexican cuisine in the US through his TV show, cookbooks, and restaurants.
+He’s helped promote the consumption, appreciation and preparation of Mexican food in the US through his TV show, cookbooks, and restaurants.
 He has over 200,000 Instagram followers, so yeah, he’s kind of a grande deal.
 One time we talked in the elevator at work.
 It was sweet.

 Bayless has a lot of admirers and many are at these shows.
 The second most frequently asked question after “Can I take you out after the show?” is “Is Rick Bayless here?”
 “No, he couldn’t make it” I say.
 “But he wishes he could be here.”
 This is a blatant lie.
 Of course he’s not here, and in fact, he had no intention of being here…I’ve been to one show where he made an appearance, and it was kind of important for him to be there because he was accepting a lifetime achievement award.